 - In a small bowl, place 1 egg + 1 tablespoon water, mix together.
-With a small pastry brush, “paint” egg mixture around the inside edges of the pie dough.
+With a small pastry brush, “paint” the egg mixture around the inside edges of the pie dough.

-- Make fun designs in the centers of the top crust by using a fondant or mini cookie cutters.
+- Make fun designs in the centers of the top crust by using fondant or mini cookie cutters.
 Place top crust onto the bottom crust that has the pie filling and cake pop stick.

-- Crimp the edges together with a fork and brush with remaining egg mixture and a sprinkle of granulated sugar.
+- Crimp the edges together with a fork and brush with the remaining egg mixture and a sprinkle of granulated sugar.